In this article, I will share how professional traders choose leverage for a $50 account.

 What to think about when you leverage a $50 trading account

-Selecting the best leverage for a 50 USD account is pretty straightforward, however, here are some tips to think about.
+Selecting the most optimal leverage for a 50 USD account is pretty straightforward, however, here are some tips to think about.

 - Many traders that trade a small account size tend to skip out on risk management tools such as stop-losses.
 This is a mistake.
 You should treat your $50 account seriously, just as if it were $5000.
 This way you will be more focused and make fewer mistakes.

-- Trading cost is another thing that beginners usually miss out on when they leverage $50.
-Think about that leveraged trading fees increase are significantly amplified and will cost more than normal fees.
+- Trading cost is another thing that beginners usually miss out on when they trade $50.
+Think about that trading fee increases are significantly amplified and will cost more than normal fees.
 If you are not careful this can eat up your account quickly.

 These tips, which many professional traders use, will help you on your way while trading a small account size like $50.